bcantoni/imagelinks/SPEC.md

 The program should operate in 2 modes:

-1. When double-clicking to launch the program, go to a file open dialog for the user to choose the file
+1. When double-clicking to launch the program, there should be an Open button which will allow the user to pick a file to process.
+If the system clipboard has an image, there should also be a Use Clipboard Image button which would accept and process those contents.
-2. When an image is dragged and dropped onto the program icon, it should process that file
+2. When an image is dragged and dropped onto the program icon, it should process that file.

 Supported image types: JPG/JPEG, PNG, HEIC, WebP.
 If a non-supported file type is opened by the program, display a nice error message explaining the supported types, then exit.
 If a file greater than 10MB is provided, give a nice error message that it exceeded the maximum size.